 In Reporting Method 1, a boundary may encompass multiple FM lands and other kinds of land use such as agriculture or unmanaged forests.
 In Reporting Method 2, a Party identifies the geographic boundaries of all lands subject to FM throughout the country.
-Reporting Methods 1 or 2 are used for reporting carbon stock changes in above-ground biomass, below-ground biomass, dead wood, litter, and soil organic matter pools as well as non-CO2 GHG emissions.
-Reporting and accounting for the HWP pool is at the national level.
-FM lands also include non-forest land accounted for under FM through the CEFC provision, if implemented (Section
+Reporting Method 1 or 2 are used for reporting the carbon stock changes in the above-ground biomass, below-ground biomass, dead wood, litter, and soil organic matter pools and non- CO_2 GHG emissions.
+Reporting and accounting for the harvested wood products pool is at the national level.
+FM lands also include non-forest land accounted for under FM through the CEFC provision, if implemented (Section 2.7.7).